-- (1) An insurer shall maintain at its principal place of business and display in a conspicuous place to which the public has access, a list of all its insurance agents, and provide the Commission on demand with a copy of such list. - (1A) An insurer shall, at all times, ensure that its insurance agents are in good standing in terms of fees and reporting obligations;

-(2) An insurer shall notify forthwith the Commission of any violation of this Act, the FSC Rules or guidelines committed by its insurance agent and of which it has knowledge.
+- (1) An insurer shall maintain at its principal place of business and display in a conspicuous place to which the public has access, a list of all its insurance agents, and provide the Commission on demand with a copy of such list. - (2) An insurer shall notify forthwith the Commission of any violation of this Act, the FSC Rules or guidelines committed by its insurance agent and of which it has knowledge. - (3) An insurer shall notify the Commission of any termination of appointment of an insurance agent -

-- (3) An insurer shall notify the Commission of any termination of appointment of an insurance agent - (a) within 14 days of the date of termination; and - (b) of the reasons for the termination. - (4) Notwithstanding any obligation under a contract relating to confidentiality, no disclosure made by an insurer, acting in good faith, under subsections(2) and (3) shall give rise to any criminal or civil action against the insurer.
+- (a) within 14 days of the date of termination; and - (b) of the reasons for the termination. - (4) Notwithstanding any obligation under a contract relating to confidentiality, no disclosure made by an insurer, acting in good faith, under subsections (2) and (3) shall give rise to any criminal or civil action against the insurer.